Guide to Gender Inclusive Pronouns

 Example of they used as a singular pronoun:

 I bought this gift for my secret Santa, do you think they will like it?

 Fun fact: Many languages around the world already have a nonbinary pronoun.
-My parents speak Ilocano and Tagalog, both dialects from the Philippines, include a nonbinary pronoun.
-In Ilocano, “isu” or “isuna” and in Tagalog, “siya” are used to refer to a person regardless of gender.
+My parents speak Ilokano and Tagalog, both dialects from the Philippines, include a nonbinary pronoun.
+In Ilokano, “isu” or “isuna” and in Tagalog, “siya” are used to refer to a person regardless of gender.

 * Important note, NEVER refer to a person as “it” or “he-she.”
 These terms are offensive and used against trans and gender-nonconforming individuals.